 You should consider a number of options for pain relief following knee surgery.
-These options should be discussed with a pain management specialist, who can explain the pros and cons of each option or combination of options, including effectiveness, potential side effects, potential for addiction and impact on the recovery process.
-Physician anesthesiologists who specialize in pain management can work with you before and after surgery on a plan tailored to your condition, personal history and preferences.
+These options should be discussed with a pain management specialist, who can explain the pros and cons of each option or combination of options, including effectiveness, potential side effects, potential for addiction, and impact on the recovery process.
+Anesthesiologists who specialize in pain management can work with you before and after surgery on a plan tailored to your condition, personal history, and preferences.

 Some of the options to consider and discuss are: